AdobeDocs/analytics.en/help/components/cda/overview.md

 Cross-Device Analytics is a feature that transforms Analytics from a device-centric view to a person-centric view.
 As a result, analysts can understand user behavior that crosses browsers, devices, or apps.
 Adobe supports two overarching workflows to link device data together:

-* [**Field-based stitching**](field-based-stitching.md): Allows you to take an Analytics variable and treat it as a primary identifier in a virtual report suite.
-The column that you choose also references standard visitor identification methods to link visitors together.
-Adobe recommends using field-based stitching in most cases.
+* [**Field-based stitching**](field-based-stitching.md): Allows you to choose an Analytics variable as a base for cross-device stitching in a virtual report suite.
+Uses deterministic matching to link devices together.
+Adobe recommends using field-based stitching for most deterministic matching use cases.
-* [**Device graph**](device-graph.md): Your data communicates with a device graph to stitch devices together.
+* [**Device graph**](device-graph.md): CDA communicates with a device graph to stitch devices together.
+The co-op graph uses both deterministic and probablistic matching.

 Using CDA, you can answer questions such as: